 No. It is imperative to discontinue and avoid coffee and all caffeine intake at least 2 weeks prior to your surgery date.
 Caffeine is diuretic, increases urine production and therefore causes dehydration.
 Caffeine is also acidic and can harm the lining of the newly formed stomach.

 Can You Drink Decaf Coffee After Gastric Sleeve?

 You may drink decaffeinated coffee if you miss the taste of coffee, although your top priority is to stay hydrated.
-To minimize any caffeine withdrawal, it’s best to wean off instead of quitting cold turkey.
-Read our complete pre-op diet guidelines for more details
+To minimize caffeine withdrawal, weaning off instead of quitting cold turkey is best.
+Read our complete pre-op diet guidelines for more details.

 Risks and Benefits of Drinking Coffee

-Coffee is an excellent source of anti-oxidants and has actually been proven to have many benefits related to mood, brain function, and even cognitive performance.1 These benefits of drinking coffee include enhanced memory, positive mood, alert/vigilance, boosted energy levels, and faster reaction times, and general mental function.2
+Coffee is an excellent source of antioxidants and has been proven to have many benefits related to mood, brain function, and cognitive performance.1 These benefits of drinking coffee include enhanced memory, positive mood, alertness/vigilance, boosted energy levels, and faster reaction times, and general mental function.2

-Moderate coffee drinking (3 cups a day) increases longevity, as well as lowered risk of liver disease, heart disease, and some cancers.
+Moderate coffee drinking (3 cups a day) increases longevity and lowers risk of liver disease, heart disease, and some cancers.
 However, too much intake of caffeinated coffee can increase your heart rate and make you jittery.

 So what are the risks of drinking coffee or caffeine after gastric sleeve surgery?

 One of the biggest reasons you shouldn’t consume coffee or caffeine is because it causes poor nutrient absorption.
-People who have already undergone bariatric surgery already have poor nutrition absorption, and coffee consumption makes it worse.
-Coffee can also cause indigestion and acid secretion which can result in serious post-op complications.
+People who have already undergone bariatric surgery have poor nutrition absorption, and coffee consumption worsens it.
+Coffee can also cause indigestion and acid secretion, resulting in serious post-op complications.

 The best coffee alternative is always water.
-Not only does it keep you hydrated, but it has no caffeine or any added ingredients making it the best and healthiest option.
-You can always add lemon and fruit in your water to give it a little bit more flavor.
+Not only does it keep you hydrated, but it has no caffeine or any added ingredients, making it the best and healthiest option.
+You can always add lemon and fruit to your water to give it a little bit more flavor.